sprihajha/NYU-Tandon-LeetCode-Bootcamp/Week 3: Linked Lists & Matrices/README.md

-# Week 2: Strings and HashMap
+# Week 3: Linked Lists & Matrices

 Welcome to the third week of our LeetCode Bootcamp.
 This week, we will dive into Linked Lists and Matrices in Python, alongside introducing powerful problem-solving patterns.